 Tip: DSIRE is a comprehensive source of information on local, state, federal, and utility incentives and policies that support renewable energy and energy efficiency.

-Americans are expected to spend an annualized $53.8 billion on home improvements in the third quarter of 2014—which represents a 9.9% increase over the third quarter of 2013.¹ Those looking into environmentally minded home modifications may get a boost from Uncle Sam’s tax incentives.
+Americans spent an annualized $142.7 billion on home improvements in the first quarter of 2015—which represents a 6.5% increase over the first quarter of 2014.¹ Those looking into environmentally minded home modifications may get a boost from Uncle Sam’s tax incentives.
 Here’s how:²